 As well as grease and dirt the collection also unfortunately harboured a lot of asbestos.
 One of our first jobs was to commission an asbestos survey of the collection – for which the remediation work has now finished – and to identify any other risks we could with the Mill Hill health and safety team.

 One of the final objects to be treated will be the early model of a ribosome pictured at the top of the page.
 Designed by researcher Robert Cox and modelled by engineer Frank Doré in 1968, it was the first attempt to model its structure in detail.
 Cox asked leading biomedical scientists like Francis Crick to sign each of the polystyrene ‘protein spheres’.
 Both the fragile polystyrene and the use of light-sensitive blue biro present interesting challenges for long-term preservation – let alone cleaning headaches.

 These objects will soon be packed up and moved to the Crick.
 Watch this space to find out when and where you may be able to take a closer look.
-In the meantime, if you’d like to find out more about the history of the institute, visit the NIMR History website.

 Find out more about the transfer to the Franicis Crick Institute in our ‘To the Crick!’ series: